Find a course in four steps

 Applications for Trimester 2, 2021 are now open and can be made directly to the Deakin Application Portal.

 When you’re ready to start your application, it’s important to have any required supporting documents on hand.
-Examples could include your resume, identification documents, a personal statement, or a folio of work.
+Examples could include your resume, results from other institutions, identification documents, a personal statement, or a folio of work.

 - If you’re using the Deakin Application Portal for the first time, you'll need to create an account by clicking ‘register’.
 After completing the registration form, a verification email will be sent to your email address.
-Click on the link in the email to log in to the Deakin Application Portal.
+Click on the link in the email within 24 hours to verify your email and log in to the Deakin Application Portal.

 - Once you’ve logged in, you can start your course application.
 As you progress through the steps, you’ll be prompted to provide personal details and information about your education experience.
 You’ll also have the opportunity to upload supporting documents.